Headphones

 Headphones are a pair of small loudspeaker drivers worn on or around the head over a user's ears.
 They are electroacoustic transducers, which convert an electrical signal to a corresponding sound.
 Headphones let a single user listen to an audio source privately, in contrast to a loudspeaker, which emits sound into the open air for anyone nearby to hear.
 Headphones are also known as earphones or, colloquially, cans.
-Circumaural ('around the ear') and supra-aural ('over the ear') headphones use a band over the top of the head to hold the speakers in place.
-Another type, known as earbuds or earpieces consist of individual units that plug into the user's ear canal.
+Circumaural (around the ear) and supra-aural (over the ear) headphones use a band over the top of the head to hold the drivers in place.
+Another type, known as earbuds or earpieces, consists of individual units that plug into the user's ear canal; within that category have been developed cordless air buds using wireless technology.
 A third type are bone conduction headphones, which typically wrap around the back of the head and rest in front of the ear canal, leaving the ear canal open.
-In the context of telecommunication, a headset is a combination of headphone and microphone.
+In the context of telecommunication, a headset is a combination of a headphone and microphone.

 Headphones connect to a signal source such as an audio amplifier, radio, CD player, portable media player, mobile phone, video game console, or electronic musical instrument, either directly using a cord, or using wireless technology such as Bluetooth, DECT or FM radio.
-The first headphones were developed in the late 19th century for use by telephone operators, to keep their hands free.
-Initially the audio quality was mediocre and a step forward was the invention of high fidelity headphones.
+The first headphones were developed in the late 19th century for use by switchboard operators, to keep their hands free.
+Initially, the audio quality was mediocre and a step forward was the invention of high fidelity headphones.